wrejcodes/Git-tut-1/README.md

 # Git-tut
-Welcome to the Git Tutorial
+Plz leave the Git Tutorial

 This was really boring!